Trump Administration

 11 totalfinancial (2)

-REGULATORY-FINANCIAL TIMELINE CORRELATION: Critical temporal overlaps between crypto-favorable admin actions and Trump family financial events.
+Temporal overlaps between crypto-favorable administration actions and Trump family financial events.
 Jan 20: inauguration + first case dropped.
 Jan 21: Crypto EO + Task Force (TRUMP coin launched 3 days prior Jan 17).
 Feb 21-27: cluster of 6 SEC cases dropped (WLFI second sale ongoing).
 Mar 2: crypto strategic reserve announced; Mar 4: USD1 first minted on Ethereum (48 hours later).
 Mar 7: White House Crypto Summit.
 Jul 18: GENIUS Act signed (benefits USD1).
 Oct 23: CZ pardoned.
-Each regulatory action directly increased Trump family crypto holdings value.
+Each regulatory action coincided with an increase in the value of Trump family crypto holdings.

-Pattern shows systematic regulatory capture: Trump admin used SEC enforcement drops, executive orders, and legislation to benefit crypto industry while family held major positions via WLFI (75% revenue to DT Marks DEFI LLC), CIC Digital/Fight Fight Fight LLC (80% of TRUMP supply), and USD1 stablecoin.
-GENIUS Act creates framework benefiting USD1.
-Strategic reserve Mar 2 followed by USD1 first mint Mar 4.
-2B MGX-Binance deal settled in USD1, creating sovereign wealth fund demand for Trump-family-linked stablecoin.
+The administration used SEC enforcement drops, executive orders, and legislation favorable to the crypto industry while the family held major positions via WLFI (75% revenue to DT Marks DEFI LLC), CIC Digital/Fight Fight Fight LLC (80% of TRUMP supply), and the USD1 stablecoin.
+The GENIUS Act creates a framework benefiting USD1.
+The strategic reserve announced Mar 2 was followed by the USD1 first mint Mar 4.
+A 2B MGX-Binance deal settled in USD1, creating sovereign wealth fund demand for the Trump-family-linked stablecoin.

-SYSTEMIC: Regulatory capture through financial holdings — 20+ appointees across 9 agencies hold material stock in companies their agencies directly regulate or procure from, totaling $1.5B+ in identified conflicts
+Financial holdings overlapping regulated industries — 20+ appointees across 9 agencies hold material stock in companies their agencies directly regulate or procure from, totaling $1.5B+ in identified conflicts

-Sweep 3 identified direct regulatory conflicts across DOE (7 appointees with fossil fuel holdings, led by Secretary Wright at $1.2B-2.95B), Treasury (6+ appointees with bank stocks and crypto, led by Bessent $5M-25M Bitcoin), HHS (5 appointees with pharma/health company holdings, led by Oz $5M-25M UnitedHealth + Makary $10M-50M health companies), DOT (4 appointees with transport company holdings, led by Rutherford $5M-25M CSX), Commerce (3 appointees with tech/semiconductor holdings, led by Shapiro $30M-150M tech), EPA (3 appointees with fossil fuel holdings), DHS (3 appointees beyond Sweep 2), SEC (Pristach Goldman 401k beyond Atkins), FCC (Candeub Alphabet $300K-750K).
-DOE is the worst-affected agency — an entire department leadership with direct fossil fuel financial interests.
-The pattern suggests systematic revolving-door staffing where industry executives regulate their former/current industries while maintaining financial positions.
+Direct regulatory conflicts span DOE (7 appointees with fossil fuel holdings, led by Secretary Wright at $1.2B-2.95B), Treasury (6+ appointees with bank stocks and crypto, led by Bessent $5M-25M Bitcoin), HHS (5 appointees with pharma/health company holdings, led by Oz $5M-25M UnitedHealth + Makary $10M-50M health companies), DOT (4 appointees with transport company holdings, led by Rutherford $5M-25M CSX), Commerce (3 appointees with tech/semiconductor holdings, led by Shapiro $30M-150M tech), EPA (3 appointees with fossil fuel holdings), DHS (3 appointees), SEC (Pristach Goldman 401k beyond Atkins), FCC (Candeub Alphabet $300K-750K).
+DOE shows the highest concentration — its department leadership holds direct fossil fuel financial interests.
+The pattern is consistent with revolving-door staffing in which industry executives regulate their former or current industries while retaining financial positions.

 legal (2)